-Penal Code 25400 PC, California’s carrying a concealed weapon law, makes it a crime for a person to carry a concealed firearm on his person or in his vehicle.12
+Penal Code 25400 PC, California’s carrying a concealed weapon law, makes it a crime to carry a concealed firearm on your person or in your vehicle.12

 This law applies to both loaded and unloaded firearms.

-Further, a person must know that he is concealing a gun to be guilty under PC 25400.13
+Further, you must know that you are concealing a gun to be guilty under PC 25400.13

 Absent aggravating circumstances, carrying a concealed firearm is a misdemeanor.
-If convicted of this misdemeanor, a person may be punished with:
+If convicted of this misdemeanor, you may be punished with:

 - Up to one year in county jail; and/or,

 - A maximum fine of $1,000.14

-A PC 25400 violation can be charged as a felony if certain aggravating circumstances are present in a case (e.g., the defendant has a prior conviction of a California firearm offense).
+A PC 25400 violation can be charged as a felony if certain aggravating circumstances are present in a case (for example, you have a prior conviction of a California firearm offense).

 6.2.
 Carrying a Loaded Weapon – PC 25850

 California Penal Code 25850 PC makes it a crime to carry a loaded firearm in a vehicle or public place.15

 A “public place” is any place that is open to common and general use and is readily accessible by anyone wishing to go there.16

 As with the crime of carrying a concealed weapon under PC 25400, most Penal Code 25850 crimes will be charged as misdemeanors.
 If so, they are punishable by:

 - Up to one year in county jail; and/or,

 - A maximum fine of $1,000.17